felleg/felleg.gitlab.io-backup/content/posts/overcoming-learning-anxiety.md

 Eventually, the feeling of being unable to reach  my full potential at Contxtful (and potentially hurting the company as a result) led me to quit my job and join [nesto](https://nesto.ca), in the hope that there lied the key  that would unlock my potential.
 And would you believe it, each member of nesto's DevOps team received their own copy of the *DevOps Handbook* as a welcome gift.
 This book was following me everywhere I went!
 At this point, so much time had elapsed since I had started reading it that the second edition of the Handbook had now come out.
+I was feeling embarassed.

 Surely there was some secret sauce at nesto that would allow me to succeed where I failed at Contxtful.
-What new possibilities would allow me to escape the Valley of Despair?
+What new possibilities would allow me to escape the dreaded Valley of Despair?

 The answer came quickly: for the first time in my life, I was threatened with termination.